.png)

 Where Huaiyang Discipline Meets the Jiangning Table

 The Jiangning District sits at the southern edge of Nanjing's urban sprawl, where the density of the old city gives way to broader roads and newer development.
 Restaurants here operate in a different register from the tourist-facing dining around Confucius Temple or the lakeside venues further north.
-The audience is local, the expectations are specific, and a Michelin Plate in this postcode signals something different from a Plate awarded on a high-visibility dining street: it suggests a kitchen earning recognition on the merits of the food rather than the address.
+The audience is local, the expectations are specific, and recognition in this postcode signals something different from recognition on a high-visibility dining street: it suggests a kitchen earning notice on the merits of the food rather than the address.

-Pin Wei Jiang Nan received its Michelin Plate in 2025, placing it within a select group of Nanjing restaurants that the Guide judges worth a stop.
+Pin Wei Jiang Nan is recognized in the Michelin Guide, placing it within a select group of Nanjing restaurants that the Guide judges worth a stop.
 That distinction is meaningful in a city where Huaiyang cooking is not a novelty but a baseline expectation.
 Nanjing diners eat Huaiyang food the way Lyonnais diners eat bouchon fare: with the critical familiarity of a culture that considers this its own.

 The Ingredient Logic of Huaiyang Cooking